CloudCannon/Jekyll-Tips/_tutorials/seo.md

 {% endraw %}
 {% endhighlight %}

-You could also just place the rename the file from `/red.html` to `/cups/red/index.html`, Jekyll gives you the power to organise your site however you'd like.
+You could also just place the rename the file from `/red.html` to `/cups/red/index.html`, Jekyll gives you the power to organize your site however you'd like.

 A more useful example is changing the permalink for blog posts.
 Just add this line to `_config.yml`: